AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 * TVE Dashboard Read-Only - the members of this group only have viewing rights across the entire dashboard

-Before deep diving into this user guide, we recommend you to go through the following resources in order to have a good understanding of the flows and features provided by Adobe Primetime Authentication product team and to become familiar with the terms used in the present document:
+Before deep diving into this user guide, we recommend you to go through the following resources in order to have a good understanding of the flows and features provided by Adobe Pass Authentication product team and to become familiar with the terms used in the present document:

 * [TVE Technical Paper](/help/authentication/technical-paper.md)
 * [Programmer Kickstart Guide](/help/authentication/programmer-kickstart-guide.md)